keyurgolani/TasksMcp

 - Store data persistently using file-based storage with atomic operations

-"Show me the todo list with ID abc-123-def" "Get my project tasks but exclude completed items"
+"Show me the task list with ID abc-123-def" "Get my project tasks but exclude completed items"

 Development Commands